 Sending agents SHOULD make the address in the From or Sender header in a mail message match an Internet mail address in the signer's certificate.
-Receiving agents MUST check that the address in the From or Sender header of a mail message matches an Internet mail address, if present, in the signer's certificate, if mail addresses are present in the certificate.
-A receiving agent SHOULD provide some explicit alternate processing of the message if this comparison fails, which may be to display a message that shows the recipient the addresses in the certificate or other certificate details.
+Receiving agents MUST check that the address in the From or Sender header of a mail message matches an Internet mail address in the signer's certificate, if mail addresses are present in the certificate.
+A receiving agent SHOULD provide some explicit alternate processing of the message if this comparison fails; this might be done by displaying or logging a message that shows the recipient the mail addresses in the certificate or other certificate details.